michelleful/FuzzyArabicDict/README.md

 TODO:
 - [x] Figure out how to access words returned by Yamli
-- [ ] Work out how to use Aramorpher.cpp
+- [ ] Rewrite PyAramorph to (i) use a Redis backend and (ii) return results in a nice json package
-- [ ] Write Python binding for Aramorpher.cpp
-- [ ] Make Python back-end to take an Arabic word and return results from PyAramorph via AJAX (use Ember.js?)
+- [ ] Make Flask back-end to take a list of Arabic words and return results from PyAramorph via AJAX (use Ember.js?)
 - [ ] Format webpage to display results nicely